FizzyFlow/wdoublesync/README.md

 Raw patch bytes at the given chain index.

+### `getTreeHash(version?): Promise<Uint8Array>`

+Returns the 32-byte Merkle tree hash for the given version (defaults to latest).
+Reads backwards to find the nearest full snapshot, then replays only the diff-patches forward — best case is a single read with no replay.

 ### `reInitialize()`

 Force full state reset.
 Next `initialize()` replays the chain from scratch.